amitkumar/kik-bot-experiments/README.md

 # kik-bot-experiments
 Experimenting with what's possible with Kik bots.

 Running a simple express.js server and a bot that echos user messages.

+Visit this bot on Kik: @hello.bot

 # Set up
-- Add a `config.json` with the following content:
+- Add a `config.json` file at the project root with the following content:

 	```javascript
 	{